microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/beta/docs/Get-MgBetaCommunicationCallRecord.md

 ## SYNOPSIS
 Retrieve the properties and relationships of a callRecord object.
-There are two ways to get the id of a callRecord:
+There are two ways to get the id of a callRecord: You can use the $expand query parameter to optionally include session and segment details, as shown in the Get full details example.
+When you expand session details, the maximum page size is 60 sessions.

 ## SYNTAX